Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | Diet low in whole grains     | Ischaemic heart disease |                 0.17 |             3 | 27100 (16900 to 36700)      | Behavioural                 |
 | High fasting plasma glucose  | Ischaemic heart disease |                 0.15 |             3 | 25900 (22300 to 29800)      | Metabolic                   |

-The Global Burden of Disease model estimates that 89.9% of IHD DALYs in 2021 could be explained by known, preventable risks.
+*Attribution:* The Global Burden of Disease model estimates that 88.8% of IHD could be explained by known, preventable risks.
 That’s both alarming and empowering, it means the disease that kills more Americans than anything else is largely within our control.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>